JackStouffer/jacks_standard_library/DESIGN.md

 These are general notes on design decisions.

+## Why Write This Library?

+Much of the C Standard Library is outdated, very unsafe, or poorly designed.
+Some bad design decisions include

+* Null terminated strings
+* A single global heap, which is called silently, and you're expected to remember to call free
+* An object based file interface based around seeking with tiny reads and writes
+* Errors get special treatment
+* As part of the language that arrays decay to pointers, and there's no way to stop it.
+  This means a lot of functions don't have a way to pass

+Also, I started working on WebAssembly projects without emscripten.
+The

+I kept writing the same set of utilities across my different projects, so I put them into a single repo.

 ## Why do you use signed 64 bit ints for sizes and not `size_t`?

 First of all **no one** is creating contiguous allocations larger than `2^63 - 1`